Andrew Nelson Lytle: Personal life and death

 Lytle was married to the former Edna Barker for 25 years; she died in 1963.
 He was the owner of Cornsilk, a historic house in Cross Plains, Tennessee, in the 1940s.
 He died on December 13, 1995, in Monteagle, Tennessee.

-Lytle Street in Murfreesboro is named after his ancestor William Lytle, of Hillsboro, N.C. who served in the Sixth, First, and Fourth regiments of the North Carolina Line during the Revolutionary War.
+Lytle Street in Murfreesboro, Tennessee is named after his ancestor William Lytle, of Hillsboro, North Carolina, who served in the Sixth, First, and Fourth regiments of the North Carolina Line during the American Revolutionary War.
 He moved to Tennessee in about 1790.